How To Take Professional Pictures With Your DSLR Camera

 Even if my settings were perfect and you were to go back to the exact same spot, at the exact same time, in the exact same light, and use the exact same settings… the photo would most likely not turn out exactly the same.
 Maybe not even close.

-How To Replicate A Photo Using Your Camera Settings
+How To Replicate A Photo With Your Camera Settings

 With that in mind, I wanted to share with you guys how you can look at a photo and replicate it.
 Not by knowing which exact settings were used, but which setting was the most important for that photo.
 Once you’ve got that one setting in place, you simply adjust the other settings to make sure the photo looks good.
 It doesn’t really matter what the exact numbers are.
 Just that they made the photo bright enough.
 Or sharp enough.